akka/akka/CONTRIBUTING.md

 The generated files are automatically transformed to use the shaded version of protobuf.

 Generation depends on protoc `2.5.0` being on the path.
-Old versions of protoc can be downeded from the [protobuf release page](https://github.com/protocolbuffers/protobuf/releases) and built from source or downloaded from [maven central](http://repo1.maven.org/maven2/com/google/protobuf/protoc/2.5.0/).
+Old versions of protoc can be downloaded from the [protobuf release page](https://github.com/protocolbuffers/protobuf/releases) and built from source or downloaded from [maven central](http://repo1.maven.org/maven2/com/google/protobuf/protoc/2.5.0/).
 See [Protobuf.scala](https://github.com/akka/akka/blob/master/project/Protobuf.scala) for details of how to override the settings for generation.